sansinghsanjay/DjangoTutorials/ProjectVGG16/README.md

 5. WebSocket

 ## Steps to build this project
+> **_NOTE:_** Please get the model weights by running the script "./misc_scripts/download_save_vgg16_weights.py" in this repository.
+Place the stored weights at a safe location and update its path in the variable "weights_path" defined in file "./HomeApp/views.py".
 1. Create the Django project, migrate the initial changes and check the working of default server:
 `$ django-admin startproject ProjectVGG16`
 `$ cd ProjectVGG16`